AtulArya4990/AtulArya_Langsmith_MAT496/README.md

 Experiments are basically running your llm application over a dataset and evauluating its performance with evaluators.
 We can run experiments in our SDK( using evaluate() ) or in the langsmith UI.
 I also analysed the impact of chanhing the llm model on the evaulation of the performance.
 I also learned how to run our experiment on specific subsets of examples like the initial version of the dataset and the split versions, and individual examples.
 I also learned that we can run our experiment over a certain example for x number of times this ensures us that we get consitent results.
 We can also run our experimnets with different parameters such as repetition, concurrent threads and metadata.

+Module 3 Summary

+     lesson 1(Playground): Here, I learned if I give the same prompt to different AI's,how differently they will respond to the same prompt, we can compare their performances and choose the best answer out of them.
+Repetitions are very useful for consistency and double checks that if I am able to respond to a question correctly every time(useful for high temperature or complex prompts).